iamdcj/react-ssr-edf/README.md

 ### State

-Please use [hooks](https://reactjs.org/docs/hooks-reference.html) where possible; I'm not against using `class`es with lifecycle methods, but most component state can easily be sorted using hooks.
+Please use [hooks](https://reactjs.org/docs/hooks-reference.html) where possible; I'm not against using `class`es with lifecycle methods, but most component state can be handled using hooks.

-### Markup Conventions

-Please ensure semantic markup is used throughout when developing components.

 ### Styling